Show availability

 Highlights

-Enjoy amazing Stalinist architecture in Sillamäe
+Admire the grand Stalinist architecture in Sillamäe

-See the 19th century Kreenholm factory complex
+See the impressive 19th-century Kreenholm factory complex

 NEW!
 Customize this tour with our Tour Builder!